ABS (TV station)

-ABC Television in South Australia comprises national and local programming on the ABC television network in the Australian state of South Australia, headquartered in Adelaide.
+ABC Television in South Australia comprises national and local programming on the ABC television network in South Australia, headquartered in Adelaide.

 ABS or ABS-2 was the historic call sign and name of the Australian Broadcasting Corporation's television station in Adelaide, with the "S" standing for South Australia.

 History

-ABS began broadcasting on 11 March 1960 from studios in the suburb of Collinswood.
-The station's transmitter is located at Mount Lofty, and is augmented by a series of relay transmitters located throughout the state.
+ABS began broadcasting on 11 March 1960 from studios at the historic Tregenna mansion in the suburb of Collinswood.
+The station's transmitter is located at Mount Lofty and is augmented by a series of relay transmitters throughout the state.

 ABS commenced digital television transmission in January 2001, broadcasting on VHF Channel 12 while maintaining analogue transmission on VHF Channel 2.
-The analogue signal for ABS was shut off at 9am on Tuesday, 2 April 2013, making Adelaide the first state capital to make the permanent switch, with Canberra being the first city to do so in 2012.
+The analogue signal for ABS was shut off at 9 am on Tuesday, 2 April 2013, making Adelaide the first state capital to make the permanent switch, with Canberra being the first city to do so in 2012.

-In November 2014, current managing director Mark Scott announced at a meeting held at ABC's Ultimo headquarters in Sydney that due to a cut of over A$254 million from the ABC budget a major restructuring would occur.
+In November 2014, current managing director Mark Scott announced at a meeting held at ABC's Ultimo headquarters in Sydney that a major restructuring would occur due to a cut of over A$254 million from the ABC budget.
 In an email to staff, Scott said:"[We will] close our Adelaide television production studio and wind down remaining television production in smaller states.
 The economics of the television sector make it difficult to maintain small-scale operations.
 It is more economically efficient to base production (outside news and current affairs) in Sydney and Melbourne.
-TV’s aim is to work with the independent sector on programming that better reflects local diversity.
-To demonstrate accountability, the ABC will deliver detailed annual reports on its local production, including dollars invested and programs made."
+TV aims to work with the independent sector on programming that better reflects local diversity.
+To demonstrate accountability, the ABC will deliver detailed annual reports on local production, including dollars invested and programs made."

+In February 2025, it was announced that the Collinswood building was "reaching the end of its suitability" and that a feasibility study was being undertaken to find a suitable location in the CBD.